Curriculum

 Fellows have the option of a third year of fellowship which would be fully dedicated to research if this is in line with their career path.

-Inpatient: Fellows on the TID track will spend a minimum of two 4 week blocks on Solid Organ Transplant ID and two 4 week blocks on BMT/Oncology ID consult service during their second year of fellowship training.
-This will give TID track fellows a total of 4 months of Organ Transplant ID and 4 months of BMT/Oncology ID consult services during their two years of fellowship.
+Inpatient Fellows on the TID track will spend a minimum of two 4-week blocks on Solid Organ Transplant ID and two 4-week blocks on BMT/Oncology ID consult services during their second year of fellowship training.
+The track fellows function as the senior fellow when on the inpatient service and in addition to seeing patients, have the opportunity to participate in teaching for the junior MSH and visiting fellows.

 Take a look at our training schedule.